CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-scale-up-cluster-with-Mizar.md

-# How to Setup a Dev Cluster of multir-node on AWS EC2 instance running Ubuntu 18.04, 20.04 x86
+# How to Setup a Dev Cluster of multi-node on AWS EC2 instance running Ubuntu 18.04, 20.04 x86

 0. Pre-requisite - setup local development environment with Mizar